fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/lenovo-legion-5-17ACH6H/README.md

 ### **Enable Hyper-V**

 Warning: I can't install it anymore, it ends with an infinite loop at boot time leading to try a recovery install.
-I you want to try, I recommand you to make a copy of your img/qcow2 file.
+If you want to try, I recommend you to make a copy of your img/qcow2 file.

 Enable Hyper-V using PowerShell: